mahmoudimus/ida-sigmaker/README.md

 <img src="https://github.com/mahmoudimus/ida-sigmaker/blob/main/assets/sigmaker-logo.png?raw=true" width="104px" height="100px" alt="Magnifying glass with the word 'sigmaker' and a cross-hair over the 'A' in sigmaker" /> [![ida-sigmaker tests](https://github.com/mahmoudimus/ida-sigmaker/actions/workflows/python.yml/badge.svg)](https://github.com/mahmoudimus/ida-sigmaker/actions/workflows/python.yml)

-An IDA Pro 9.0+ cross-platform signature maker plugin that works on MacOS/Linux/Windows.
+An IDA Pro 9.0+ zero-dependency cross-platform signature maker plugin with optional SIMD (e.g. AVX2/NEON/SSE2) speedups that works on MacOS/Linux/Windows.
 The primary goal of this plugin is to work with future versions of IDA without needing to compile against the IDA SDK as well as to allow for easier community contributions.

 ## Installation